Clanker Index (CLX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Clanker Index Historical Price

-According to the latest data gathered on Clanker Index live price page, the current price of Clanker Index is 1.4USD.
-The circulating supply of Clanker Index(CLX) is 79.02K CLX , giving it a market capitalization of $110.74K.
+According to the latest data gathered on Clanker Index live price page, the current price of Clanker Index is 1.28USD.
+The circulating supply of Clanker Index(CLX) is 259.52K CLX , giving it a market capitalization of $332.53K.

 The Clanker Index Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CLX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.